alexdevero/alex-devero-blog/__drafts__/draft--weakmaps.md

 This also means that you have to know the key you are looking for.
 Since we are talking about iterability.
 WeakMaps also don't have any `size` property.
 So, you don't really know how many pairs are inside one.
 Lastly, there is no `clear()` method that would allow to remove all data from a WeakMap.

 These differences are quite important and put serious constraints on what you can do with WeakMaps.
 However, don't let this discourage you from learning more about them because WeakMaps can still be useful.
-We will talk about this soon, but first, let's take a look at how to you can create WeakMaps and what you can do with them.
+We will talk about this soon, but first, let's take a look at how you can create WeakMaps and what you can do with them.

 ## How to create WeakMaps